 Making mistakes is a human phenomenon, but sometimes a small mistake or oversight can prove to be very costly.
-Like everything else, this holds true for software development too.
+Like everything else, this holds true for bespoke software development too.
 There can be flaws in a software product’s design and code due to human error but when these mistakes go unidentified they compromise the software quality and result in undesirable and expensive consequences.
 This is what makes “software quality” so important.

 Software Quality refers to the ability of a software product to perform its expected functions in a safe and fault-free manner.
 Just like you evaluate the quality of fruits before purchasing them by checking their freshness, size and shape, the quality of a software system is evaluated through Quality Assurance (QA).
 This highlights the importance of quality assurance in software development but this is one of the many reasons why QA matters for software providers, product owners and users.